bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 transformations.

 [[ Editor's note: this is a potentially fragile signature mechanism.
-It doesn't protect the method or URL of the request in the signature, but it's simple to calculate and useful for body-driven requests, like the client to the AS.
-We might want to remove this in favor of general-purpose HTTP signing. ]]
+It doesn't protect arbitrary headers or other specific aspects of the request, but it's simple to calculate and useful for body-driven requests, like the client to the AS.
+Additionally it is potentially fragile since a multi-tier system could parse the payload and pass the parsed payload downstream with potential transformations, making downstream signature validation impossible.
+We might want to remove this in favor of general-purpose HTTP signing, or at least provide guidance on its use. ]]

 ## Attached JWS {#attached-jws}

-This method is indicated by `jwsd` in the
+This method is indicated by `jws` in the
 `proof` field.
 A JWS {{RFC7515}} signature object is created as follows:

 The header of the JWS MUST contain the